 Ethylene Sensitive: Yes

-Description: Highly fragrant, thickly massed clusters of florets 6 to 10 inches long at the end of woody stems.
+Description: Highly fragrant, thickly massed pyramid shaped clusters of small star shaped florets 6 to 10 inches long at the end of woody stems.

 Color: White, cream, pinks and purples